tannewt/wa-law.org/site/org/washington_public_ports_association/README.md

 ### [HB 2016](/bill/2025-26/hb/2016/) - Capital budget for broadband 👍1

 ### [HB 2090](/bill/2025-26/hb/2090/) - Integrating advanced nuclear energy into the state energy strategy. 👍1

+### [HB 2103](/bill/2025-26/hb/2103/) - Authorizing certain public entities to contract for the capability of renewable or nonemitting electric generation projects. 👍1

 ### [HB 2111](/bill/2025-26/hb/2111/) - Allowing the Interstate 5 bridge replacement project toll facility bond retirement account to receive its proportionate share of earnings. 👍1